 Want a party trick that will really knock your friends’ socks off?
 All you’ve got to do is (1) pretend you’re in college again and buy some black lights, and (2) learn how to make glow-in-the-dark buttercream.
 Your cake decorating may never be the same.

 This is a method originally dreamed up by blogger Recipe Snobs, and it’s fantastic for causing a stir.
-The icing looks like it has a candy coating or glaze — interesting, but otherwise unremarkable.
+The icing looks like it has a candy coating or glaze — interesting, but an otherwise unremarkable buttercream technique.
 But then, when you turn out the regular lights and cue the black light, the buttercream will take on a ghostly glow.
 Amazing!

 So what’s the magic trick?